2 Corinthians 1

 15And in this confidence I was minded to come unto you before, that ye might have a second benefit; 16And to pass by you into Macedonia, and to come again out of Macedonia unto you, and of you to be brought on my way toward Judaea.

 Paul had promised to visit Corinth twice on his way to Macedonia and back.
 He has changed the plan.
 Some in Corinth see this as evidence of flightiness or broken faith.
-But Paul is about to explain why the change came not from weakness of character, but from strength of principle.
+But Paul is about to explain why the change came from strength of principle.

 17When I therefore was thus minded, did I use lightness? or the things that I purpose, do I purpose according to the flesh, that with me there should be yea yea, and nay nay?